quist00/carpentries.org/_posts/2023/07/2023-07-31-checkout_changes.md

 * [Attend a Welcome Session](#Community-Discussion--gt-Welcome-Session), a new type of community discussion focused on new community members
 * [Get Involved with the Carpentries in any way that suits you](#Lesson-Contribution--gt-%E2%80%9CGet-Involved%E2%80%9D-Step) (no longer limited to lesson contributions!)

-## Why make changes to the Instructor Checkout process?
-[In 2022, Kelly Barnes led a project team to evaluate the existing checkout process](https://carpentries.org/blog/2022/09/checkout-project/).
-This included extensive conversations and focus groups across our communities.

-The project team reviewed the feedback shared during this assessment and generated a set of recommended changes.
-These recommendations were shared for discussion with the Trainer community, which oversees changes to our Instructor Training program, after which they were [submitted to Trainers Leadership for approval](https://github.com/carpentries/trainers/issues/226).

-Preparing for these changes has taken time, and we still are not able to pursue all of the changes recommended based on community feedback.
-However, the Carpentries database (AMY), documentation, and Trainer community are finally ready to roll out the most important elements: changes to trainee requirements to receive certification.

 ## What has changed?